abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 ## Available Methods

-This sections covered all available methods included in UtilsService
+This section covers all available methods included in UtilsService

 #### setTimeout\(listener: CallableFunction, duration: number\)

-Create a simple timeout.
-This method clear the timeout after finished.
+This method creates a simple timeout and automatically clears it once the timeout is finished.

 ```typescript
 // Create a timeout which is processed after 1000ms